 ⋅ Average class size: 15

-⋅ Students come from 46 states, 31 countries, the District of Columbia, and American Samoa.
+⋅ Students come from 46 states, 40 countries, and the District of Columbia.

-⋅ 97% of all students receive financial aid.
+⋅ 98% of enrolling students receive gift aid.

 - Independent, four-year, residential liberal arts and sciences college; chartered in 1846, Beloit is Wisconsin’s oldest college.